AnhellO/DAS_Sistemas/Ene-Jun-2019/Ejemplos/Code Golf/example.md

 For each of your code solutions, you should compare the generated output against the respective challenge text file.

-You can use the following CLI command to perform the comparison: `diff output-file.txt <(php your-script-file.php);stat -f %z your-script-file.php`
+If you own a Linux based OS, you can use the following CLI command to perform the comparison: `diff output-file.txt <(php your-script-file.php);stat -f %z your-script-file.php`

 No differences should be spotted by the command above.